Artist Point Wedding Guide | 2026

 Mt.
 Baker Lodge (Micro Weddings)

-1. Artist Point
+Artist Point Overlook

 Artist Point ceremonies are perfect for couples with guests who may not be able to hike or walk far.
 Right off the parking lot, you'll have stunning 360-degree views.